Street and City Art

 Little Ida’s Flowers

-Discover Don John’s street art in Odense – a mural inspired by H.C.
-Andersen’s “Little Ida’s Flowers” and ancient imagery from a 3,000-year-old vase.
+Street art in Odense includes several eye-catching works – among them a large mural by artist Don John on Malmøgade 10.
+The piece is inspired by H.C.
+Andersen’s poem “Little Ida’s Flowers” and ancient motifs from a vase found in Iraq.

 We made this place to meet